-• Research interests
+Research interests

-Robotics and Hydro-systems for welfare and sustainable development of Pakistan
+Mobile Robotics, Precision Agriculture and Forestry for welfare and sustainable development of Pakistan

-• My research goals
+My research goals

 Apply solutions from computer vision and control systems to real world problems in mobile robotics.

 Course Objectives

 - Hands-on experience on real aerial and ground mobile robots. - Provides an overview of problems and approaches in mobile robotics. - Introducing probabilistic algorithms to solve mobile robotics problems. - Implement state of the art probabilistic algorithms for mobile robots with a strong focus on vision as the main sensor.